ModusCreateOrg/capsule/README.md

 * administrator@example.com
 * hostmaster@example.com

-Wjere `example.com` is the domain you passed to the cli tool.
+Where `example.com` is the domain you passed to the cli tool.

 ### Future steps: